Why Your Azalea is Dying and How to Revive it

 If the leaves of your azalea are drooping, it is recommended to increase watering.

-Azaleas have very shallow roots.
+Azaleas have shallow roots.
 This makes the amount of water the plant receives very important.
 The roots can easily dry out, or become waterlogged depending on your watering routine.

 How to Fix

-Increase your watering: If the leaves on your azalea are drooping, you probably need to increase the amount of water the shrub is getting.
+If the leaves on your azalea are drooping, you probably need to increase the amount of water the shrub is getting.
 Azaleas need about one inch of water per week.
 If you are unsure how much water your plants are getting you can install a rain gauge and check it on a weekly basis.

 Too Much Sun